 Below, we’ll be exploring a different substance that you might not have heard of…

-But with little to no evidence on the effects of HHC, it’s unclear whether it’s stronger than THC.
+There’s little to no evidence on hexahydrocannabinol effects.
+When it was first introduced, it was marketed as a “legal high” alternative to THC.
+This is because THC was used to create HHC, so their chemical structures were thought to be similar.
 Some people have said they’ve experienced HHC ‘high’ effects after consumption, and similar effects to THC in general.
-But it’s also been reported to be slightly milder than THC.
 However, there is no concrete evidence on this.

 Some people have said that consuming HHC has resulted in similar experiences as THC.
 And it might be useful to know what the side effects of THC are if you’re looking into medical cannabis as a possible treatment option.